Extensible Prompts for Language Models on Zero-shot Language Style Customization: Experiments

-We use the Top 20 most followed users in Twitter social platform dataset\footnote{\url{https://dataverse.harvard.edu/dataset.xhtml?id=3047332}} which contains over 50K tweets from 20 users (20-user dataset), and the Sentiment dataset\footnote{\url{http://help.sentiment140.com/for-students}} from which we extract top 800 users' (in total 68K) tweets (800-user dataset) to verify the capability of X-Prompt to instruct an LM to generate in user-specific language styles.
+We use the publicly available Top 20 most followed users in Twitter social platform dataset\footnote{\url{https://shorturl.at/htDHT}} which contains over 50K tweets from 20 users (20-user dataset), and the Sentiment dataset\footnote{\url{https://shorturl.at/pvBLX}} from which we extract top 800 users' (in total 68K) tweets (800-user dataset) to verify the capability of X-Prompt to instruct an LM to generate user-specific language.
 We show the statistics of the datasets in Table \ref{tab:data}.
-As there is no official split for both datasets, we conduct a random split of 90/5/5 by user for training, validation and test.
+We split the datasets in 90/5/5 by user for training, validation and test.
+Specially, we discard the test examples that share indicative keywords with training examples from the same user, resulting in 15\% test examples discarded to ensure no test prompts are seen during training for OOD evaluation (see Table \ref{tab:prompt-context}).
 We use perplexity and accuracy of next word prediction as our quantitative evaluation metrics.

-For qualitative studies, we manually evaluate X-Prompts with imaginary words representing the following distinct language styles to understand the result: \textit{Donald Trump}'s and \textit{Satya Nadella}'s tweets and lines of \textit{Sheldon Cooper} from \textit{Big Bang Theory}.
+For qualitative studies, we use X-Prompts with imaginary words representing the following distinct language styles\footnote{We use these three people's language styles for qualitative studies because they are familiar to most audiences (to better understand our presented examples) and annotators (to better judge generation results).} to generate text for human evaluation: \textit{Donald Trump}'s and \textit{Satya Nadella}'s latest tweets and transcripts\footnote{\url{https://shorturl.at/aJLM8}} of \textit{Sheldon Cooper} from \textit{Big Bang Theory}.
+The statistics of data is shown in Table \ref{tab:q-data}.
+By default, we use top-$p$ sampling~\citep{holtzman2019curious} for text generation.